diogojfv/aTubulinOrganization/README.md

-# Unraveling the cytoskeletal architecture of cancer cells: a novel computational approach to predict cell fate - CODE
+# Unravelling the cytoskeletal architecture of cancer cells: a novel computational approach to predict cell invasive potential - CODE

 This code is divided in 7 chapters: